-Enbridge offers annual grants to emergency response agencies in the communitie where we operate.
+Enbridge offers grants to emergency response agencies in the communities where we operate.
 These grants can be used for equipment or training that will help organizations respond effectively to pipeline emergencies.
-If your agency would respond in the unlikely event of an Enbridge pipeline emergency, you can visit enbridge.com/ safecommunity to apply.
+If your agency would respond in the unlikely event of an Enbridge pipeline emergency, you can visit enbridge.com/safecommunity to find more information on the program.